The Triumph of BTS

 The bond between BTS and their ARMY is real, and the guys have genuinely missed their fans, missed the road.
 “When we couldn’t go on tour, everybody felt a sense of loss, a sense of powerlessness,” says Jin.
 “And we’re all sad.
 And it actually took us a while to get over those feelings.”

-“The roar of the crowds and ARMY is something we loved,” says Jungkook.
+“The roar of the crowds and ARMY is something we loved,” says Jung Kook.
 “We miss that more and more.
 And we long for that more and more.”

 BTS are as passionate in their advocacy for their ARMY as the fans are for them.
 “The ARMY is a lot more levelheaded than even we are,” says RM.
 Fans have lived up to BTS’ faith in them again and again, assembling professional-level documentaries, embarking on ambitious research and translation projects, and collectively matching BTS’ million-dollar donation to Black Lives Matter in just 25 hours.